desofs2025-wed-nap-1/desofs2025_wed_nap_1/README.md

 # DESOFS_m1c
 DESOFS PROJECT TEAM: 1181031, 1190830, 1211739, 1240465, 1240466

-FUNCTIONAL REQUIREMENTS
+## FUNCTIONAL REQUIREMENTS

-* FR01 – The system must allow customer registration through the application.
+* FR01 – The system must allow user registration through the application.

 * FR02 – The system must support login with two-factor authentication for registered users.

-* FR03 – The user can manage their personal information (name, email, contact, etc.).
+* FR03 – The user can manage their personal information (name, email, contact, vehicle information and payment details).

 * FR04 – The user can cancel their account at any time.